Pugnatorr/ReportShield/README.md

 | Advocacy Groups | Low | Low | Low | Low |
 | Marginalized Groups | Low | High | High | High |

+Analysis of Table:
 Primary users and marginalized groups face the highest risk in terms of privacy, bias and podré tisk rights violations.
 The algorithms may bias our users causing marginalization and if they are already in a marginalized group it will be made even worse for them.
 Social media companies face financial risk due to conflicting interest of safety for users thus causing moderation when what they really want is engagement.
 Law enforcement carries mid level bias risk due to if they enforce the law on a marginalized group based on biased data.
 Advocacy goups face minimal risk but also are meant to hold the system accountable if anything were to go wrong.
 So if data is still biased even after them reviewing it then they too could face accountability.
 The table illustrates the need to protect our users and especially those of marginalized groups as they face the greatest risks of all the stakeholders.

 **1.C.3.4 OKR 3 Ethical Safeguards**

 We at Reportshield are aware of these risks and aim to mitigate them where we can.
 We will implement bias mitigation by using algorithm explainability tools such as SHAP (SHapely Addictive exPlanations) to audit any unfair decision making process from our reporting tools and immediately take measures against it.
 SHAP allows the system to assign transparent numerical values to each factor that influences a moderation decision.
 This will make finding traces of unfair treatment towards users of certain demographics or multiple demographics easier.
 This can be done with procrastinating report audits from users because of their demographic.
 We will have inclusive design by having our moderation policy created with the help of marginalized groups.
 They will have direct influence on how harmful content is mitigated and their first hand experience at the hands of discrimination will provide an invaluable asset to our refining of our tool.
 To maintain trust among our users Reportshield will publish a yearly bias report with the aims of the amount of bias every year.
 It will be revised by advocacy and civil rights groups to ensure accountability at Reportshield.
 The platform will also allow for users to provide direct feedback explaining why their report was accepted or rejected.
 This allows for transparency with our users.
 These practices will ensure that Reportshield can be trusted to ensure that there is no bias or discrimination against any demographic that everyone should be safe when online and anonymously reporting any harm.

 **Item 2 Cultural Policy:**